I have benefited from meditation since 2005. The benefits have been profound and permanent. Here I’ll share some of the benefits I have experienced.

 - You know you are doing it right when you feel relaxed and alert.
 Not sleepy.
 If you are sleepy you need sleep.

-- You get to separate your wandering mind from your institution.
+- You get to separate your wandering mind from your intuition.

 - You can stay in the present moment for longer and longer periods.

 Here’s another observation.
 You can’t stop you mind from thinking.
 So as you meditate you learn to observe the thoughts and not be dragged down by them.
 Meditation will boost your creativity and lower stress.
 Increase focus and better your health.

 Meditation is my medicine, I keep it in my life.
 If you can’t make it to a group that does meditation, there’s plenty of meditation videos on youtube.